saadibnainan/hyperbrowser-app-examples/site-to-dataset/README.md

 1. **Input URL**: Enter any documentation or blog URL
 2. **Smart Extraction**: Hyperbrowser scrapes and processes the content
-3. **AI Processing**: GPT-4o-mini generates high-quality Q/A pairs from content chunks
+3. **AI Processing**: gemini generates high-quality Q/A pairs from content chunks
 4. **Live Monitoring**: Watch real-time progress in the console
 5. **Export**: Download your dataset in JSONL or JSON format